jni/halfway-to-i2k-skimage-napari/tutorial/01_image_filtering.md

 +++ {"slideshow": {"slide_type": "notes"}}

 The median filter is the classic edge-preserving filter.
-As the name implies, this filter takes a set of pixels (i.e. the pixels within a kernel or "structuring element") and returns the median value within that neighborhood.
+As the name implies, this filter takes a set of pixels (i.e. the pixels within a kernel aka "structuring element" or "footprint") and returns the median value within that neighborhood.
 Because regions near a sharp edge will have many dark values and many light values (but few values in between) the median at an edge will most likely be either light or dark, rather than some value in between.
 In that way, we don't end up with edges that are smoothed.

 ```{code-cell} ipython3
 ---